alabamenhu/LanguageTag/README.md

   * **`.private-use`**
   Any private use tags.
 This object provides positional access to its subtags.

-Each of the above will stringify into the exact code, but also have additional methods.
+Each of the above will stringify into the exact code, but may also have additional methods.
 For instance, `.language.default-script` tells you what the default script for the language is.
 These will be documented more in a future release.

+## Canonicalization

+Language tags are canonicalized to the extent possible upon creation.
+This is done in accordance with BCP 47, RFC 6067, RFC 6497, and TR 35 and helps to guarantee value typing mechanics.
+Most likely, you may notice that a script will disappear.
+Less likely, if you use grandfathered tags, tags like `i-navajo` will be automatically converted to their preferred form (`nv`) when those exist.
+There are five grandfathered tags without preferred forms which will preserve the entire tag as the “language” (e.g. `i-default`), and issue a warning since those tags should not be used.
+Extended languages tags *are* preserved, and with on-demand and automatic conversion to preferred forms planned for a future release.

 ## Utility functions